yuzhou2/swagger-doclet/README.md

 This is a JavaDoc Doclet that can be used to generate a JSON Swagger resource listing suitable for feeding to the Swagger UI.
 It generates the resource listing from the source code of java JAXRS resources and entities.

-This was forked from [Ryan Kennedy's original doclet](https://github.com/ryankennedy/swagger-jaxrs-doclet) to add support for swagger 1.2 and includes various fixes and new features described [below](#newfeatures).
+This was originally forked from [Ryan Kennedy's original doclet](https://github.com/ryankennedy/swagger-jaxrs-doclet) to add support for swagger 1.2 and has moved on considerably from it.

 This is used as a basis for the [Carma API Reference](https://api-dev.car.ma/apidoc/ref/index.html) which is a good working example of the Swagger UI being used for a large API.